 - Amazon S3 Buckets: If a DNS record points to an S3 bucket that’s deleted, an attacker can claim the bucket name and take over the subdomain.

-Top Strategies to Mitigate Subdomain Takeovers
+Top Strategies to Mitigate Subdomain Takeover

 1. Regular DNS Record Audits: